timotheeg/nestrischamps/readme.md

 Native webcam sharing can also be activated in the layouts `classic` and `das_trainer` with the query string argument `?video=1`.

+### Enable Twitch Chat Text To Speech

+In the producer window, if you add the query string `?tts=1` you can enable Twitch Chat TTS.

+Chatter get assigned a random voice out of the available ones, with no repeats until all voices are exhausted, and then repeat may happen.

+Note that you can specify which language you want the voices to be in by adding an additional query string parameter `lang=X`, where `X` is a ISO 2-letter language code, e.g. `lang=en`.
+Defaults to `en` if not supplied.

 ## Contribute